Richego88/ForecastHub-Backend/README.md

 # ForecastHub

-This project was developed during the La Capsule BootCamp with subsequent modifications tailored to personal coding style.

 ## Overview

 This full-stack web application utilizes HTML, CSS, and vanilla JS.
 It leverages an external API to retrieve weather information for a specified city.
 The back end, powered by Express, features routes for weather (including POST, GET, and DELETE operations), with data stored in MongoDB collections for users and cities.
 Input validation is implemented through a dedicated module.
 Additionally, sensitive information is secured using environmental variables stored in a `.env` file.